 Degree credit students taking at least one on-site class at Madison campuses are eligible for an unlimited ride bus pass.
 Pick up your bus pass at the Student Life Office at Truax (room B1260) or Goodman South (room 109) campuses.
 Students are required to be currently enrolled in degree credit courses to qualify for the free bus pass as this program is funded by student fees.
-If you are a non-degree credit student you may purchase a commuter bus pass for $50 at the Truax Student Life Office or the Goodman South campus front desk.
+If you are a non-degree credit student you may purchase a commuter bus pass for $50 (fall and spring semesters) at the Truax Campus Bookstore or the Goodman South campus front desk.
 For summer bus passes the charge is $35 because the semester is shorter than the fall and spring.

 The City of Madison operates a fleet of 200 buses that serve Madison and eight suburban communities.
 Learn more about Metro services including routes and schedules, mobile apps, and more.